cocodrilodog/tools-motion-kit/README.md

 ```
 MotionKit.GetMotion(m_Image, "Color", c => m_Image.color = c).Play(Color.black, Color.red, 2);
 ```
+The previous methods create `Motion` objects that handle the animation of the properties.
+They can be either `Motion3D`, `MotionFloat` or `MotionColor`, depending on the property that will be animated.

 ### Inspector

-The group of classes that handles `MotionKit` objects via inspector are collectibly named `MotionKitBlock`s.
+On the other hand, the classes that handle `Motion` objects via inspector are collectibly named `MotionKitBlock`s.
+They are somehow wrappers of `Motion` objects.
+The `MotionKitBlocks` are created and arranged on the `MotionKitComponent` which is a `MonoBehaviour` designed to use the `MotionKit` from the Unity inspector.

 To create the same example as the `m_Ball` code above via inspector, add a `MotionKitComponent`: